Occala/netcode.notes/FoxNet/README.md

 Preface: This is basically custom networking in VRC.
 I was hesitant to call it custom networking at first, it seems like an odd claim.
 With that said, I only use udon's networking to send raw bytes over an event.
 I also use their PlayerIds and representations of players, because it'd be very indirect to abstract those and serve no purpose.
-This is kind of a toy network framework thing
+This is kind of a toy network framework

 A decent advantage is data reduction, relative to the large overhead/header in udon (this is very large for events, per object it's probably moderate).
 I only have to pay VRC's overhead once per bundle that goes out